Skip to main content

 pip install pandas openpyxl

-The alternating row colors and auto-adjusted column widths make the output look surprisingly professional.
-My manager once asked me which tool I used to generate "those nice Excel reports" and I just smiled.
+The alternating row colours and auto-adjusted widths make the output look way more polished than it has any right to.
+My manager once asked what tool I use to generate "those nice Excel reports" and I just smiled.

 7. System Backup Script

-This script creates compressed backups of important folders and keeps only the last N backups to avoid eating up disk space.
-Simple, reliable, and something everyone should have running.
+Creates compressed backups of important folders.
+Keeps only the last N backups so it doesn't eat up all your disk space.
+Simple, reliable, and something everyone should be running.

 The Code